View navigation

 If you are intending to undertake your own research study, please work through the sections below which will guide you through the process.

-The R&D Unit can help support the design, development, set-up, costing, management and delivery of research within the Trust and it's hospitals, and it is beneficial to researchers to involve them in the early phases of planning.
+The R&I Department can help support the design, development, set-up, costing, management and delivery of research within the Trust and it's hospitals, and it is beneficial to researchers to involve them in the early phases of planning.

 Please also refer to the interactive flowchart to guide you through the steps required.